mnvr/notes/num.md

 ---
 title: 1 vs 1.0
-date: 2024-01-04
 description: Integers are not real
-unlisted: true
-theme: paper
-layout: text
 ---

+# 1 vs 1.0

+_Integers are not real_

-tl;dr; <mark>Real numbers and integers are entirely different things.
-They’re often incorrectly equated because both are plotted on the same number line.</mark>
+Real numbers and integers are entirely different things.
+They’re often incorrectly equated because both are plotted on the same number line.

 I used to think that I understood the difference, but I didn’t.
 This false feeling of comprehension was because there are two different differences at